-Beginning in 2014, TRA is conducting a fundraising campaign to fund the much-needed improvements and expansion of the playground.
-The images show aerial views of both the playground and the recreation area.
-The proposed plans for the current playground, behind the elementary building, include adding an entrance plaza, trike track, climbing mound with slide and tunnels, poured-in-place safety surface, an outdoor stage/classroom, musical instruments, free play areas, seating areas, and a shade structure.
-The existing play structure will remain in this area.
+Beginning in 2014, TRA conducted a fundraising campaign to fund the much-needed improvements and expansion of the playground.
+This campaign included adding an entrance plaza, trike track, climbing mound with slide and tunnels, poured-in-place safety surface, an outdoor stage/classroom, musical instruments, free play areas, seating areas, and a shade structure to the current playground.
+The existing play structure remained in this area.

 Once home to a fan-filled gymnasium, a bustling cafeteria and a theatrical stage, the facility that now houses the Tipton-Rosemark Academy Performing Arts Center & Chapel was completed in the summer of 2012.
 With a goal of $500,000, the Many Dreams, One Vision capital campaign is still raising the necessary capital to service the bonds that have been issued for this construction.
 This state-of-the-art facility is used for a wide range of activities benefiting the entire student body and faculty as well as our alumni and surrounding communities.

 This project would not have been possible without the continued support of our current stakeholders, alumni and community members.
 We invite you to be a part of this exciting endeavor through your prayers and contributions.